This post is a direct translation of Harmen Stoppel’s blog on the same subject for Nix. He has also contributed a fix to Spack.

 Nix and similar systems have the benefit of knowing ahead of time the exact path for every dependency.
 They are also particularly well positioned to make deep impactful changes because they rebuild the world bottom up, starting from libc.

-Although these systems are radical departures from traditional Linux distributions and try to rebel against the Filesystem Hierachy Standard, they nevertheless rely on fundamental tooling and control knobs such as RUNPATH to bandaid over the solution.
+Although these systems are radical departures from traditional Linux distributions and try to rebel against the Filesystem Hierarchy Standard, they nevertheless rely on fundamental tooling and control knobs such as RUNPATH to bandaid over the solution.

 🧐 Let’s make the use of RUNPATH in Nix obsolete and unnecessary.